izuzanak/uclang/README.md

 ```

 It will clone two repositories `cont` and `uclang`, and subsequently compile
-container generator and interpreter of uclang programing language.
+container generator and interpreter of uclang.

 ### Linux example scripts